I’ve updated my volume/tone control boxes. Both have a very convenient standard 1/4″ cable output jack. No more dongle hell!

 Thread the pickup cable through the hole on the side of the unit

 Solder the pickup to the correct terminals:

 Tone/Volume box: You’ll be soldering to the closest potentiometer from the hole.
 Solder the hot wire to the furthest terminal on this pot (the same one as the capacitor), and the ground wire to the closest terminal.
 Do not solder anything to the middle terminal.

-Volume-only box: Solder the hot wire to the closest terminal on this pot, and the ground wire to the metal back of the potentiometer or the ground terminal of the input jack (it is on the angled side of the black housing), whichever is easier.
+Volume-only box: Solder the hot wire to the closest terminal on this pot, and the ground wire to the furthest terminal.
+You can also solder the ground wire to the metal back of the potentiometer, whichever is easier.

 Secure a ziptie tightly around the cable on the interior-side of the unit and cut off the extra tail of the ziptie.
 This will prevent the cable from putting strain on the solder joints when pulled.

 Put the panel back on and press around the perimeter to snap it into place.
 (If it has trouble staying, you can also put a dab of glue on the black input jack housing to keep it in place.

 If you’re here you probably just acquired an earlier vintage DeArmond Rhythm Chief (RC1000 or RC1100) archtop guitar pickup, got all excited to plug it in, then looked at the volume/tone control box thought, “huh? what the heck is this weird screwy connector?”